 What I have been commissioned for in the past, however, is amplification of a travel social media campaign run by other brands or bloggers.
 I’ve also run the odd sponsored post on Instagram, but that’s not where my biggest audience sits so it’s not the biggest earner for me at the moment.

-7. Social Media Content
+7. Social Media Content/ UGC

 Every now and then I am commissioned to provide social media content – such as images and captions – for brands to use on their social media channels.
 I’ve done this in the form of takeovers (I did one years ago for Cathay Pacific) but more recently it’s been managed via an agency who I submit the content too.